 How long will the commitment be?

-We ask our mentors and mentees to make commitments of at least one year to ensure the mentee will fully benefit from the relationship.
+We ask our mentors and mentees to make commitments of one year to ensure the mentee will fully benefit from the relationship.
 If a mentor must leave the relationship early, we request at least one month’s notice so we may search for a replacement with a similar background.
 If a mentee also has to leave the program early, we ask to be notified so we may assess potential for improvement for the mentorship.

 Is the mentor taking the role of a clinical supervisor?